ooples/pine_script_docs/source/concepts/Lines_and_boxes.rst

 Lines can be horizontal or at an angle, while boxes are always rectangular, but they share many common characteristics:

 - They can start and end from any point on the chart, including the future.
+- The functions used to manage them can be placed in conditional or loop structures, making it easier to control their behavior.
 - They can be extended to infinity, left or right of their anchoring coordinates.
 - Their attributes can be changed during the script's execution.
 - The *x* coordinates used to position them can be expressed as a bar index or a time value.